fredisnowhere/sharedcredentials/README.md

 We chose above here to directly reference users public derived keys but it could be a DDO (DID Document) reference containing a derived key
-(assuming having multiple DID Documents is not too expensive and by the way credentials costs are largely reduced here)
+(assuming having multiple DID Documents is not too expensive and by the way credentials costs are largely reduced here) With indirect DDO reference beginning of example above would be:

-Example above would have been then:

              ┌──I──< Carol DDO1 (containing Carol Derived Public key 1), Claim (citizenship = UK) ┌──IJ──┤